 Patients may lose significant fluid during liposuction.
 They receive IV fluids during and immediately after surgery to prevent shock.

 This basic liposuction technique is used in all patients undergoing this procedure.
 Some popular variations on the procedure are described in a previous section.

-During pre-surgical preparation patients are given a detailed rundown and timeline for their recovery, inclusive of instructions or protocols unique to their case.
+During pre-surgical preparation, patients are given a detailed rundown and timeline for their recovery, inclusive of instructions or protocols unique to their case.
 It is normal to have bruising and swelling but these will subside with time.
-Dr. Raj recommends patients wear a compression garments for 6 weeks after the procedure provide comfort and help reduce these symptoms.
+Dr. Raj recommends patients wear compression garments for 6 weeks after the procedure provide comfort and help reduce these symptoms.
 Usually patients can return to work in 2 weeks, and it takes approximately 3-6 months to see the final result.

 Patients can resume their normal exercise regimen 4 weeks after the procedure once the wounds have sufficiently healed.
 It is important for patients to apply the es different techniques and modalities to help maintain the results.
 The key for every patient is maintain their weight by having a consistent diet and exercise regimen so there are no weight fluctuations.

 Limitations, Risks, and Possible Complications

 All surgical procedures come with a risk of bruising, bleeding, infection, and complications from anesthesia.
 Additionally, Liposuction risks include physical damage to subcutaneous structures and tissue, including nerves and blood vessels.
 There is a small risk of cardiac and pulmonary complications and the accumulation of fluid.
 Irregular healing, scarring, and contours may occur as a result of Liposuction.
 Each technique may have additional risks, ask your doctor for a complete list of complications and how to avoid them.